vitiral/fiction-civboot/toll/start3.md

 Dr Jong chuckled "A fucked up humor is healthy in a time like this.
 So too is your feeling of numbness.
 Few in history have ever experienced anything comparable.
 Maybe Noah at the flood of the world?
-Yet despite the earth itself crying for 40 days and nights, there was litle mention of Noah's sadness.
+Yet despite the earth itself crying for 40 days and nights, there was little mention of Noah's sadness.
 How are we supposed to feel?
 Supposed to cope?"
 Her face took on an expression of almost anger "Fuck how we are supposed to cope.
 Just let the feelings be what they are.
 All things come and go.
 This too shall pass."
-It was said almost stoicly, yet there was some sadness.
+It was said almost stoical, yet there was some sadness.
 The well could never go completely dry.

-"As a former Medical Commander in the Navy I thought myself pretty reslilient" she continued.
+"As a former Medical Commander in the Navy I thought myself pretty resilient" she continued.
 "Nobody but a true sociopath could be resilient to what has happened.
 As a doctor I try to remind myself the need to heal, that sometimes healing is more painful than the wound.
 Sometimes you never recover.
-Or recovery means permanant change.
+Or recovery means permanent change.
 We will never be the same again.
 But we must try to go on, in whatever way we can."

 More silence, this time less uncomfortable.
 We just sat, eating oatmeal for